opista/svn-blamer/README.md

 If you use TortoiseSVN, make sure the option Command Line Tools is checked during installation, and C:\Program Files\TortoiseSVN\bin is available in PATH.

+## Features

+-   Visually identify lines changed by the same revision
+-   Display revision information and logs in line
+-   Hover line blame to read the full commit log
+-   Auto-blame files as you open them
+-   Toggle blame from the toolbar

 ## Commands

 This extension contributes the following commands to the Command palette.